raphaellith/ChessBot/README.md

 # ChessBot
 A Python chess bot for determining optimal moves in a chess game.
 No neural networks are used to make this bot.

+The bot is intended to be used for real-life human-versus-bot games, and is thus optimized for that purpose.

 # Requirements